 Use a Rank two heading for Abstract.
-An abstract in English, limited to 250 words in a single paragraph, is required in all cases.
+An abstract in English, limited to 200-300 words in a single paragraph, all boldface, is required in all cases.
 Indent the first line of the abstract (1 cm).
 The abstract should contain a concise but comprehensive statement of the problem and results.
+The title and abstract will be freely available on the ISHS website and should be considered an advertisement for the paper as it may be all that most viewers will read.
+Thus, it should be carefully and accurately written.